ElektraInitiative/libelektra/doc/TESTING.md

 ## Introduction

-Libraries need a pervasive testing for continuous improvement.
+Libraries need pervasive testing for continuous improvement.
 Any problem found and behavior described must be written down as test so that it is assured that no new regressions will be added.